aio-libs/aiokafka/docs/examples/group_consumer.rst

 ==============

 As of Kafka 9.0 Consumers can consume on the same topic simultaneously.
-This is achieved by coordinating consumers by some of Kafka broker nodes (coordinator).
+This is achieved by coordinating consumers by one of Kafka broker nodes (coordinator).
 This node will perform synchronization of partition assignment (thou the partitions will be assigned by python code) and consumers will always return messages for the assigned partitions.